-File Purpose /pentaho/design-tools/report- designer/resources/report- designer.properties Contains options for the Report Designer client tool.
-It does not change any report options. /pentaho/design-tools/report-designer/ resources/classic-engine.properties Contains global report rendering options for reports generated locally from Report Designer.
-Some of these options can be overridden in individual reports. /tomcat/webapps/pentaho/WEB-INF/classes/classic-engine.properties Contains global report rendering options for published reports that are generated on the BA Server.
+File Purpose /pentaho/design-tools/report-designer/resources/report-designer.properties Contains options for the Report Designer client tool.
+It does not change any report options. /pentaho/design-tools/report-designer/resources/classic- engine.properties Contains global report rendering options for reports generated locally from Report Designer.
+Some of these options can be overridden in individual reports. /tomcat/webapps/pentaho/WEB-INF/classes/classic- engine.properties Contains global report rendering options for published reports that are generated on the BA Server.
 Some of these options can be overridden in individual reports.

-To create a report in Report Designer, you will generally follow a process similar to this one:
+To create a report in Report Designer, follow this process.